 Some organizations tend to implement the inverted Test Pyramid though, giving greater focus to GUI tests.
-This is mostly a side effect of a waterfall model or a shift right testing approach, where testing is done later in the development lifecycle, at the end of sprints or releases.
+This is mostly a side effect of a waterfall model or a shift right testing approach, where testing is done later in the software development lifecycle, at the end of sprints or releases.

 Types of tests and automation frameworks

-Unit tests are easier and faster to implement and maintain, thus they are the preferable place to start with automation.
+Unit tests are easier and faster to implement and maintain, thus they are the preferable place to start with test automation.
 This type of test will essentially evaluate if the system is being built correctly, and at the same time, assess the code coverage.
 Each language or platform has its own preferred unit testing frameworks, such as JUnit for Java or Nunit for C#.